roberson3d/llama-presentation/index.md

 ##### Large Language Model Meta AI

 * Developed by Meta
-* Open source LLM model family
+* Open source LLM families
 * Free for research and some commerial use (non-competitive, < 700m MAU)
-* Multiple varients including number of tokens, quantitization, instruct versions, and more.
+* Multiple varients including number of tokens, quantitization, instruct versions, and more

-### Getting Models
+### Accessing Models

-* Models can be retrieved directly from Meta, HuggingFace, or Kaggle.
+* Models can be retrieved directly from Meta, HuggingFace, or Kaggle
 * Models require license agreements available with each distributor
 * Options to run models on Linux, Mac, or Windows
 * Documentation and instructions on [Llama.com](http://www.llama.com)

-## Ollama

-##### Create, run, and share large language models

-* Open source platform for for downloading, running, and working with LLMs
-* Meta suggested tool for Mac, also available for Windows & Linux

 ## HuggingFace + Colab

+#### Google Colab

+* Write and execute Python
+* Zero configuration required
+* Access to GPUs free of charge
+* Easy sharing

+#### HuggingFace

+* Github for machine learning

-#### Installing & Login
+#### Install Dependencies & HuggingFace Login

 ```python [|1-6|8]
 !pip install -U "huggingface_hub[cli]"